MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/how-Teams-live-share-works.md

 * Any SharedObject built for Fluid Framework works with Teams Live Share.
 * SharedMap is a key/value stateful object, where key is a string and value is any JSON serializable value.
 * Only Ephemeral SharedObject types support role verification.
-* Note that all data stored in sessions this way will be deleted in less than 24hrs.
+* All data stored in sessions this way is deleted within 24 hours.

 **Sample code**